 A rule-based automatic language detector based on the syllable structure of words.
 Current supported languages: Spanish, French, Italian, Portuguese, Catalan, Latin and Basque.

-In 2016 I wrote the pop linguistics book Anatomía de la Lengua.
+I am the author of the pop linguistics book Anatomía de la Lengua (2016).

 From 2012 to 2015 I was a radio contributor at Spanish National Radio (RNE) on a weekly section about language and Linguistics.